autostyle/autostyle/CONTRIBUTING.md

 - a list of `FormatterStep`
 - a line endings policy (`LineEnding.GIT_ATTRIBUTES` is almost always the best choice)

 Once you have an instance of `Formatter`, you can call `boolean isClean(File)`, or `void applyTo(File)` to either check or apply formatting to a file.
-Spotless will then:
+Autostyle will then:

 - parse the raw bytes into a String according to the encoding
 - normalize its line endings to `\n`